asyncgui/asynckivy/sphinx/submod-modal.rst

     async with modal.open(any_widget):
         await ak.event(any_widget.ids.close_button, 'on_release')

-A close button is not required for a dialog to work.
+A close button is not required for a dialog to be closable.
-The user can still dismiss the dialog by touching outside of it, pressing the Escape key or pressing the Android back button — unless ``auto_dismiss`` is set to ``False``.
+Users can still dismiss the dialog by touching outside of it, pressing the Escape key or pressing the Android back button — unless ``auto_dismiss`` is set to ``False``.

 .. code-block::